-Hot key functions are assigned to F1,F3,F4,F5,F6,F7,F10,F11, and F12 by your computer.
-(See "Hot Keys" later in this chapter for information.)
+Hot key functions are assigned to F1, F3, F4, F5, F6, F7, F10, F11, and F12 by your computer.

 Fn Key

 The Fn key, at the lower left corner of the keyboard, is used with another key to perform the alternative function of a key.
 The letter "Fn" and the alternative functions are identified by the color of blue on the keytop.
 To perform a desired function, first press and hold Fn, then press the other key.